First-time coaches, this handy rundown is just for you

 Luckily, I’m not her coach.
 But if you just signed up to be a coach, especially for the first time, you’ll need to know the basics.
 According to the IFAB, there are 17 laws – yes, they’re called laws – of the game.
 I talked to Tom Condone, the director of sport and member development for US Youth Soccer, to get a better idea of which ones are most important for new coaches of young players.

 Added bonus for me: Corner kicks make a lot more sense now!

-Many of the rules that make up FIFA’s laws will be taken care of by your local soccer organization.
+Many of the rules that make up the laws of soccer will be taken care of by your local soccer organization.

 What parents and new coaches tend to get wrong

 Handball.
 Pretty much everyone knows you can’t use your hands in soccer.
 But the rule itself is more complicated.

 If the ball touches anywhere from the tip of a player’s finger to the shoulder, it’s a handball.
 The call is determined by whether or not the touch was intentional or unintentional — and it’s often hard to tell from the sidelines.

 “It’s a rule that parents are consistently wrong about,” says Condone.
 “It’s really not their fault per se because it keeps on changing and there’s so many interpretations of it.”